Back up the entire system

 Tell us what plugins you add

-- Many Nagios and Nagios compatible plugins can be run from GroundWork out of the box, but we recognize we don't have every possible plugin loaded.
-If you do find you need to add some, you can copy them into the nagios container, and even add any missing packages with entrypoint scripts.
-Let us know what you do add, and we will make them available natively if it makes sense, or at the least add your dependencies to the next release.
+- Many Nagios and Nagios-compatible plugins can be run from GroundWork out of the box, but we recognize we don't have every possible plugin loaded.
+If you do find you need to add some, you can copy them into the Nagios container, and even add any missing packages with entrypoint scripts.
+Let us know what you do add by filing a support request, and we will make them available natively if it makes sense, or at the least add your dependencies to the next release.

 - If you prefer to add your own dependencies, or your requirements go beyond what is easily containerized, then you can always use GDMA.
 The file structure is clean and open in the GDMA package, and is easy to add to, customize, and use for specialized monitoring.

 The following sorts of issues seem to come up repeatedly.
 You would do well to learn from the mistakes of others.

 - Dumping error messages from outside sources directly into the plugin output, without any sort of filtering.
 Such text may contain vertical-bar characters, which are not allowed in Nagios plugin output for any purpose other than separating status text from perfdata items.
 If you do not totally control the status text within the plugin itself, and somehow obtain part of it from some outside source, be sure to filter the text to either just strip vertical bars entirely, or substitute them with some other safe character such as

 #that will not be mistaken for anything that might normally appear in the status text.

 - Having plugins produce excessively long status text.
 There are limits imposed by good sense, and limits imposed by what the downstream databases can reasonably handle.
 Plugin output is not a vanity press where you should be publishing War and Peace.
 Find some way to summarize the most critical points of interest and point to some other place that contains detail.